fjdurlop/test_programming/README.md

 # test_programming

-This is a repo to learn github
+This is a repo to teach github